Tony200314/JDBC-und-Mockito/README.md

 # JDBC-und-Mockito
-A project where I try to connect the database in my code with JDBC Driver ( also to make the project fun I added some Music at it with Sound API from Java )
+A project where I try to connect the database in my code with JDBC Driver ( also to make the project fun I added some Music at it with Sound API from Java ) to ensure that the different implemented method work I test this with Mockito